Rahaffst/Investigate-a-dataset-TMDb/README.md

 ## Steps
 * Download the dataset.
 * upload and read the dataset on the jupyter notebook.
-* Start the investigation and visualizations.
+* Start investigation and visualizations.

 ## Tools
 * Python libraries NumPy, Pandas, Matplotlib and seaborn.